-Indiana has room for improvement in health and wellness for all Hoosiers to have a higher quality of life and achieve greater longevity!
+Indiana has room for improvement in health and wellness in order for all Hoosiers to have a higher quality of life and achieve greater longevity!
 For instance, among Hoosiers:

 § Nearly 31% of adults 18 and older are considered obese.

 § Only 5.3% of high school students consumed fruits & vegetables 5 or more times per day.